Learn about our projects and pilot projects.

 Skoranski: Substance Use and Risk for Suicide: Experiences of High-Risk Postpartum Women

-Trajectories of substance use across the perinatal period and associations with suicidal thoughts and behaviors have not been examined.
-In line with CPO’s aim of improving the well-being of individuals, families, and communities affected by the opioid crisis, the overall objective of the current proposal is to develop a preliminary knowledge base on the association between suicidality and substance use across the perinatal period.
-We will accomplish this by building off an existing longitudinal study of suicidality in high-risk pregnant and postpartum women (2/3 of whom are currently experiencing suicidal thoughts and behaviors).
-Our long term goal is to utilize information gleaned toward proposing an R01 that would examine substance use in high-risk new mothers on a larger scale.
-Aim 1 is to examine concurrent associations between substance use and suicidal thoughts and behaviors at 6 weeks, 4 months, and 8 months postpartum.
-Aim 2 is to examine trajectories of substance use, abstinence, and relapse across 6 weeks, 4 months, and 8 months postpartum.
-Aim 3 is to examine mechanisms of substance use relapse in postpartum women, using daily diary data to assess the intercorrelations between parenting stress, emotion regulation, and substance use.
+Trajectories of substance use across the perinatal period and associations with suicidal thoughts and behaviors had not been examined.
+In line with CPO’s aim of improving the well-being of individuals, families, and communities affected by the opioid crisis, the overall objective of the proposal was to develop a preliminary knowledge base on the association between suicidality and substance use across the perinatal period.
+We accomplished this by building off an existing longitudinal study of suicidality in high-risk pregnant and postpartum women (two-thirds of whom were experiencing suicidal thoughts and behaviors).
+Our long-term goal was to utilize information gleaned toward proposing an R01 that would examine substance use in high-risk new mothers on a larger scale.
+Aim 1 was to examine concurrent associations between substance use and suicidal thoughts and behaviors at 6 weeks, 4 months, and 8 months postpartum.
+Aim 2 was to examine trajectories of substance use, abstinence, and relapse across 6 weeks, 4 months, and 8 months postpartum.
+Aim 3 was to examine mechanisms of substance use relapse in postpartum women, using daily diary data to assess the intercorrelations between parenting stress, emotion regulation, and substance use.